poetry

 to give everything inside me to the appetite

-the blessing that blows the breath, and become
+is to become the wind that blows the breath,

 To those who ask why, this is my answer: